 Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 The EU has issued a number of regulations, for better and for worse, which affect web design if you want to work with European customers.
-We will specifically look at how GDPR, Article 11, Article 12 and Article 13 could affect the design of a typical website.
+We will specifically look at how GDPR, Article 11, Article 12 and Article 13 affect the design of a typical website.

 The General Data Protection Regulation 2016/679 or GDPR was passed in 2016.
 The EU GDPR went into full effect in 2018.
 There are several ways this affects your web design and customer relationship management.